-Staff finds that the proposed zoning change meets the guidelines of the Comprehensive Plan.
+Staff finds that the proposed zoning change generally meets the guidelines of the Comprehensive Plan.
 The variance is adequately justified and meets the standard of review.
-The site plan meets the requirements of the Land Development Code, and generally meets the guidelines of the Comprehensive Plan.
-The Planning Commission must make a recommendation to Metro Council regarding the alternative plan for connectivity.
+The waiver is adequately justified and meets the standard of review.
+The site plan meets the requirements of the Land Development Code with the exception of the requested variance and waiver, and generally meets the guidelines of the Comprehensive Plan.